GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Introduction

 The objective of this challenge is to create and configure a Git repository so that the code can be version controlled.
-You could use any external Git repository (Github/BitBucket/Gitlab etc) but the easiest way for this challenge is to use a Cloud Source Repository on GCP.
+In principle, you can use any external Git repository (Github/BitBucket/Gitlab etc), but for this challenge we'll use a _Cloud Source Repository_ on GCP.

 ### Description